-4.3.12 Relationship of the settlement to other development in the area The housing areas of Boscoppa and Bethel are located less than half a kilometre to the west of the village, however the A391 forms a defined edge to this area of development.
+4.3.12 Relationship of the settlement to other development in the area

+The housing areas of Boscoppa and Bethel are located less than half a kilometre to the west of the village, however the A391 forms a defined edge to this area of development.
 Boscoppa however is visible as a skyline ridge development above the village to the west.

-Other development surrounding the settlement are outlying farm buildings on the rising ground to the west and south of the village, and properties which have been built along the valley bottom since the 1950s.
-(You may want me to alter the settlement edge to also take in these properties?)
+Other development surrounding the settlement are outlying farm buildings on the rising ground to the west and south of the village, and properties which have been built along the valley bottom since the 1950s, either in pre-existing gardens or replacing previous dwellings.